vitalab/vitalab.github.io/article/_posts/2020-09-25-Phasic-Policy-Gradient.md

 ## Single network vs. multiple networks

+Having multiple networks instead of a single one means a higher memory requirement and more computing power is needed.
+The authors therefore try to merge the architecture in Fig. 1 and report results:

 ![](/article/images/phasic-pg/res5.jpeg)

+To make sure that the loss for the critic does not influence the actor, the value function gradient is detached at the last layer shared between the actor and the critic during the policy phase.

 > As we can see, using PPG with this single shared network performs almost as well as PPG with a dual network architecture.
 We were initially concerned that the value function might be unable to train well during the policy phase with the detached gradient, but in practice this does not appear to be a major problem.
 We believe this is because the value function can still train from the full gradient during the auxiliary phase.